-A public-key infrastructure (PKI) gives us the ability to use machine identities in an asynchronous procedure to sign, encrypt, and subsequently verify information.
+A public-key infrastructure (PKI) gives us the ability to use machine identities in an asynchronous procedure to sign, encrypt, and subsequently verify the information.
 A certificate authority (CA) serves as an intermediary for these transactions and guarantees the authenticity of the public key, making it possible for a recipient of data to validate the transaction’s content.

-Although the CAs who generate keys and certificates for machine identities are designated as trusted third-parties, security researchers argue that in fact they are “corruptible central points of failure”, capable of compromising the integrity and security of the entire Internet.
+Although the CAs who generate keys and certificates for machine identities are designated as trusted third-parties, security researchers argue that in fact, they are “corruptible central points of failure”, capable of compromising the integrity and security of the entire Internet.
 Since the control of the communication identifiers is given to CAs, the usability of those identifiers can also be compromised.
-These issues with corruptibility and usability cause additional problems, such as the increased corporate expenditures for fighting security breaches caused by misbehaving CAs, the lack of web-wide support of HTTPS and the absence of a truly secure and user-friendly communication.
+These issues with corruptibility and usability cause additional problems, such as the increased corporate expenditures for fighting security breaches caused by misbehaving CAs, the lack of web-wide support of HTTPS and the absence of truly secure and user-friendly communication.

 In addition, PKIs have shortcomings, such as the insufficient identity verification process and the time and effort required to respond to CA misbehavior.
-The certificate revocation list (CRL) check can be based on an outdated list due to inadequate update cycle.
+The certificate revocation list (CRL) check can be based on an outdated list due to an inadequate update cycle.
 Or the CRL/OCSP check can be disabled resulting in revoked certificates not being detected.
 The CRL distribution point (CDP) may become a single point of failure.